dntoll/1dv610/assignments/README.md

   * Feedback: Main feedback from other students during Workshop.
 Help is given during tutoring time and slack.

  * Workshop.
 Working with code by others
   * Terms: Mandatory.
 Students will be assigned a group during the workshop.
-To attend the student MUST have handed in a version on the 29 / 9
+To attend the student MUST have handed in a version of A2 to attend.
   * Campus Kalmar: 3/10, student must bring a computer!
   * Online: 6/10, Student must have working headset and webcam